Awni00/relational-convolutions/rebuttals/icml/Qhan.md

 # Reviewer 2 (Qhan)

 Thank you for your review and for engaging with our work.
-We are glad you found our proposal innovative and hope you got something out of it.
-We hope to address your concerns below and look forward to further discussion!
+We are glad you found our proposal "innovative" and found the formalism of graphlet filters and relational convolutions to be "a clear and structured approach to modeling relational patterns and capturing higher-order relations".
+We really appreciate your positive feedback.

+We also appreciate your questions and constructive criticism.
+Below, we aim to address your concerns and look forward to further discussion.

 ## Expanded discussion on inductive bias and advantage over GNNs and Transformers

 > Could the authors provide a more concise formal discussion regarding the enhanced capacity or improved generalizability over transformer or GNN architectures?
 Specifically, how do relational convolutional networks represent hierarchical relations more efficiently compared to transformers?

-Thank you for the question and the suggestion.
-We agree that this would significantly strengthen the paper.
-Accordingly, with the additional page allowed for the final submission, **we will add a discussion section that specifically addresses how our model relates to GNNs/Transformers and what advantages it has over these models**.
+We agree that an expanded discussion about the advantages of the proposed method over GNNs would be an important addition to strengthen the paper.
+The current 8-page version of the manuscript contains a short discussion of this (related work section (L078-097) and the experiments section (L404-433)). **We will expand upon this discussion in the final version of the paper**, taking advantage of the additional page allowance.

-Indeed, the connection to and advantages over GNNs and Transformers is interesting because GNNs are usually described as "relational" models.
-However, as we explain below, they operate in a different domain where the "relations" are assumed to be received as input to the model in the form of a graph.
-By contrast, our model (and the line of work we build on) must *infer* the task-relevant relations and learn relational representations in an end-to-end fashion.
+Exploring the connection to and advantages over GNNs and Transformers is important because GNNs are usually described as "relational" models.
+However, as we will explain below, GNNs operate in a different domain where the "relations" are assumed to be received as input to the model in the form of a graph.
+Unlike GNNs and Transformers, which operate on pre-defined graph structures, our model infers task-relevant relations and learns relational representations in an end-to-end fashion.

-Below, we provide a draft of the discussion which will be added to the paper.
+Below, we provide a draft of the discussion which will be incorporated into the final version of the paper.

 ---